KNOW YOUR FOOD

 A. Grass-fed animals range freely in pastures and are allowed to behave naturally in the way that they evolved, so there are few of the stresses experienced by confined animals.
 The free-range lifestyle and diet means there is less requirement for daily intervention and healthcare treatment such as antibiotic regimes.
 Our farmers know their animals thrive on well managed pastures and a low stress environment.
-New Zealand has strict animal welfare codes under the Animal Welfare Act that are enforced by government authority.
+New Zealand has strict animal welfare codes under the Animal Welfare (Care and Procedures) Regulations 2018 that are enforced by government authority.
 This imposes obligations on those responsible for the care of animals based on the internationally recognized “Five Freedoms” which requires:

 • Proper and sufficient food and water.

 • Adequate shelter.